-If the MTRRs are not enabled (by setting the E flag in the IA32_MTRR_DEF_TYPE MSR), then all memory accesses are of the UC memory type.
+If the MTRRs are not enabled (by setting the E flag in the IA32\MTRR\DEF\TYPE MSR), then all memory accesses are of the UC memory type.
 If the MTRRs are enabled, then the memory type used for a memory access is determined as follows:

 - 1. If the physical address falls within the first 1 MByte of physical memory and fixed MTRRs are enabled, the processor uses the memory type stored for the appropriate fixed-range MTRR. - 2.
-Otherwise, the processor attempts to match the physical address with a memory type range set with a pair of variable-range MTRRs: - a.
-If one variable memory range matches, the processor uses the memory type stored in the IA32_MTRR_PHYSBASEn register for that range. - b.
-If two or more variable memory ranges match and the memory types are identical, then that memory type is used. - c.
-If two or more variable memory ranges match and one of the memory types is UC, the UC memory type used.

-- d.
-If two or more variable memory ranges match and the memory types are WT and WB, the WT memory type is used. - e.
-If two or more variable memory ranges match and the memory types are other than UC and WB, the behaviour of the processor is undefined. - 3.
+Otherwise, the processor attempts to match the physical address with a memory type set by the variable-range MTRRs: - If one variable memory range matches, the processor uses the memory type stored in the IA32\MTRR\PHYSBASEn register for that range. - If two or more variable memory ranges match and the memory types are identical, then that memory type is used. - If two or more variable memory ranges match and one of the memory types is UC, the UC memory type used. - If two or more variable memory ranges match and the memory types are WT and WB, the WT memory type is used. - For overlaps not defined by the above rules, processor behavior is undefined. - 3.
 If no fixed or variable memory range matches, the processor uses the default memory type.